 Backcountry and resort ski jackets usually have specific features for the intended activity.
 For instance, backcountry jackets will have a thicker outer shell to protect from sharp rocks.
 On the other hand, resort ski jackets will have more pockets and zips for added convenience.

 A three-layer laminate shell will provide the ultimate wind- and waterproofing, as well as breathability.
-Though a 3L model is more durable and rugged than a 2L, they both provide element protection.
+Though a 3L model is more durable and rugged than a 2L, they both provide protection against the elements.

 Since skiing takes place in colder weather, warmth is an essential consideration.
 There are some jackets with synthetic insulation, some with natural down insulation, and some with both.